Beal, Gifford, b. 1879 d. 1956

 Collection Summary: The papers of painter and muralist Gifford Beal measure 5 linear feet and date from 1889 to 2001.
 The bulk of the collection consists of artwork; some correspondence, printed matter, pictorial subject files, photographs, and writings are also found.
 Works of art are primarily sketches and sketchbooks in a wide variety of media.
 Seventy-six sketchbooks are found.
 Among the loose sketches are 28 oil paintings on wood board or panel, and fourteen large pastel drawings on canvas depicting dancing figures in a romantic style.
 Artwork by other artists in the collection include prints by Arthur B. Davies, Rockwell Kent, and Denys Wortman.

-Donated 1992 and 1993 by Gifford R. and William Beal, sons of Gifford Beal, in 2000 by family members Richard Goff, Lewis Goff, Margaret Alexander Beal, and Telka A. Beal and in 2007 by Gifford Beal c/o the Krausshar Galleries.
+Donated 1992 and 1993 by Gifford R. and William Beal, sons of Gifford Beal, in 2000 by family members Richard Goff, Lewis Goff, Margaret Alexander Beal, and Telka A. Beal, and in 2007 and 2015 by the estate of Gifford Beal c/o Katherine Degn, Kraushaar Galleries.

 Funding for the processing and digitization of this collection was provided by the Terra Foundation for American Art.

 How to Use this Collection